KartikLabhshetwar/A2Z-sheet/README.md

 - Revised the array part tomorrow starting with binary search part.
 - you are going with a good speed just one question a day will keep your problem solving ability better.
 - don't break the chain and never miss twice.
+- learned about the linked list in java now tomorrow i will solve problems based on it.